-8.2.5 Space-Based, Medium-Scale
+8.2.5 Space-based, Medium Scale:

-Gaia Data Analysis and Processing (see Section 4.2.3.1).
-Europe has taken the worldwide lead in astrometry with its very successful mission Hipparcos.
-Currently, a follow-up mission with greatly enhanced capabilities is being prepared for a launch in 2012: Gaia.
+GAIA Data Analysis and Processing (see Section 4.2.3.1).
+Europe has taken the worldwide lead in astrometry with its very successful mission HIPPARCOS.
+Currently, a follow-up mission with greatly enhanced capabilities is being prepared for a launch in 2012: GAIA.
 We want to underline the need to sustain the very substantial data analysis and processing effort for this mission during the entire period until 2022 in order for Europe to reap the considerable scientific rewards of this extremely important mission.
-The data output from Gaia are of importance for the entire astronomical community and the long-term sustenance of the data analysis and processing activity was seen as the highest priority project in this category.
+The data output from GAIA are of importance for the entire astronomical community and the long-term sustenance of the data analysis and processing activity was seen as the highest priority project in this category.

 EUCLID (see Section 4.2.4.1).
-DUNE and SPACE were ranked the most highly by the ASTRONET Working Group amongst the new mission proposals submitted to ESA in response to the Cosmic Visions AO, and lying in the Medium-Scale category.
-They represent two different approaches to addressing one of the outstanding open questions in astrophysics - the nature of dark energy and dark matter - with unprecedented precision.
-Roadmap Panel B, fully in line with the ESA-SSAC recommendation, emphasises the need to carry out a European study of a dark energy mission and to ultimately implement it in ESA's strategic plan.
+DUNE and SPACE were ranked the most highly by the ASTRONET Working Group amongst the new mission proposals submitted to ESA in response to the Cosmic Visions AO, and lying in the Medium Scale category.
+They represent two different approaches to address one of the outstanding open questions in astrophysics - the nature of Dark Energy and Dark Matter - with unprecedented precision.
+Roadmap Panel B, fully in line with the ESA-SSAC recommendation, emphasizes the need to carry out a European study of a Dark Energy mission and to ultimately implement it in ESA's strategic plan.
 ESA has started a study of such a mission under the new name EUCLID.
-Although the total mission cost may exceed our nominal €400M threshold, here we retain EUCLID in the Medium-Scale project category for consistency with ESA.
+Although the total mission cost may exceed our nominal €400M threshold, here we retain EUCLID in the Medium size project category for consistency with ESA.

-EUCLID will combine the weak lensing approach of DUNE with the baryonic acoustic oscillations of SPACE.
-The concept currently under study includes a 1.2 m telescope with a ~ 0.5 deg2 FOV providing optical (550-920 nm) images, near-IR Y-, J-, H-band photometry and low resolution (R = 400) 0.8-1.7 μm spectroscopy.
+EUCLID will combine the Weak Lensing approach of DUNE with the Baryonic Acoustic Oscillations (BAO) of SPACE.
+The concept currently under study includes a 1.2 m telescope with a ~0.5 deg2 FOV providing optical (550-920 nm) images, near-IR Y, J, H bands photometry and low resolution (R = 400) 0.8-1.7 μ m spectroscopy.
 Technological challenges appear relatively modest.
-NASA has also assigned a high priority to a dark energy mission in its strategic plan.
+NASA has also assigned a high priority to a Dark Energy mission in its strategic plan.
 Three mission concepts are under review, and a final choice will be made most likely in 2009.
 Preliminary discussions have already taken place between NASA and ESA to establish the possibilities for cooperation on such a mission.

-Solar Orbiter (see Section 5.2.2.1).
-Solar Orbiter is a mission going close to the Sun and reaching heliographical latitudes of 30 degrees to enable studies of the solar polar regions.
-The principal scientific objectives are to determine the properties, dynamics and interactions of plasmas, fields and particles in the near-Sun heliosphere; to investigate the links between the solar surface, corona and inner heliosphere; to explore, at all latitudes, the energetics, dynamics and fine-scale structure of the Sun's magnetised atmosphere; and to probe the solar dynamo by observing the Sun's high latitude field, flows and seismic waves.
-Solar Orbiter has become a key component of the joint ESA-NASA HELEX programme, broadening further the scientific scope towards an indepth investigation of how the Sun determines the inner heliospheric environment.
+Solar Orbiter (see Section 5.2.2.1) Solar Orbiter is a mission going close to the Sun and reaching heliographical latitudes of 30 degrees to enable studies of the solar polar regions.
+The principal scientific objectives are to determine the properties, dynamics and interactions of plasmas, fields and particles in the near-Sun heliosphere; to investigate the links between the solar surface, corona and inner heliosphere; to explore, at all latitudes, the energetics, dynamics and fine-scale structure of the Sun's magnetised atmosphere; and to probe the solar dynamo by observing the Sun's high-latitude field, flows and seismic waves.
+Solar Orbiter has become a key component of the joint ESA/NASA HELEX (Heliosphysical Explorers) programme broadening further the scientific scope towards an indepth investigation of how the Sun determines the inner heliospheric environment.
 Solar Orbiter is the only mission currently planned with imaging and spectroscopic capabilities from a vantage point out of the ecliptic plane.
-In situ and remote observing from the Sun's close vicinity is another unique aspect of the mission.
+In-situ and remote observing from the Sun's close vicinity is another unique aspect of the mission.